Olga Panagiotopoulou, Scott T. Chiesa, Dimitrios Tousoulis and Marietta Charakida* Pages 4494 - 4521 ( 28 )

-Genetic, experimental and clinical studies have consistently confirmed that inhibition of proprotein convertase subtilisin/kexin type 9 (PCSK9) can result in significant LDL-C lowering and two fully human PCSK9 mononclonal antibodies have received regulatory approval for use in high-risk patients.
+Genetic, experimental and clinical studies have consistently confirmed that inhibition of Proprotein Convertase Subtilisin/Kexin type 9 (PCSK9) can result in significant lowering of LDL-C and two fully human PCSK9 monoclonal antibodies have received regulatory approval for use in highrisk patients.
 Co-administration of PCSK9 with statins has resulted in extremely low LDL-C levels with excellent short-term safety profiles.
-While results from Phase III clinical trials provided exciting evidence about the role of PCSK9 inhibitors in reducing cardiovascular event rates, their impact on mortality remains less clear.
-PCSK9 inhibitor therapy can be considered for high risk patients who are likely to experience the largest cardiovascular risk reduction benefit.
+While results from Phase III clinical trials provided significant evidence about the role of PCSK9 inhibitors in reducing cardiovascular event rates, their impact on mortality remains less clear.
+PCSK9 inhibitor therapy can be considered for high-risk patients who are likely to experience significant cardiovascular risk reduction.

-PCSK9, Proprotein Convertase Subtilisin/Kexin type 9, Alirocumab, Evolocumab, LDL-cholesterol, monoclonal antibodies
+PCSK9, Proprotein Convertase Subtilisin/Kexin type 9 (PCSK9), alirocumab, evolocumab, LDLcholesterol, monoclonal antibodies.